Consistency Training with Virtual Adversarial Discrete Perturbation: Effectiveness of the White-box Search

-\subsection{Effectiveness of the White-box Search}
+\section{Effectiveness of the White-box Search}

-Our central intuition behind the proposed method is to generate the augmented samples concerning the model, \textit{i.e.} vulnerable to the model.
-This section further conducts an ablation study for whether such virtual adversarial search is crucial in discrete space.
+Our central intuition behind the proposed method is to generate the augmented samples concerning the model, i.e., vulnerable to the model.
+This section further conducts an ablation study on whether such virtual adversarial search is crucial in discrete space.
 We select the token among the top-K candidates that would incur the highest divergence from the model's prediction.
 We compare with other sampling strategies among the top-K candidates, namely, uniform sampling (Uniform), selecting the token with maximum MLM probability (Argmax), and sampling from MLM probabilities (Sampling).
 We match other training details except for the sampling strategy for a fair comparison.

 Table~\ref{tab:search} illustrates the result of comparisons.
 The virtual adversarial search among candidates outperforms other search strategies in discrete space, especially when the number of labeled samples is limited.
 The result demonstrates that the virtual adversarial search is indeed the crucial component during perturbation.
-Furthermore, Fig.~\ref{fig:density_loss} shows the indexes selected from top-k distribution~(Sampling and VAT-D, YAHOO! dataset).
-The distribution of indexes selected from our method resembles the uniform distribution; however, as in the loss plot from Fig.~\ref{fig:density_loss}, our method searches for the diverse yet adversarial candidates to the model, \textit{i.e.} incurring high divergence.
+Furthermore, Fig.~\ref{fig:density_loss} shows the indexes that our method selected from top-k distribution~(sampling from YAHOO! dataset) during training.
+The distribution of indexes selected from our method resembles the uniform distribution; however, as in the loss plot from Fig.~\ref{fig:density_loss}, our method searches for the diverse yet adversarial candidates to the model, i.e., incurring high divergence.